Pencils on surfaces with normal crossings and the Kodaira dimension of $\overline{\mathcal{M}}_{g,n}$

 The surface $S$ is canonical, hence by adjunction we see that $\mathcal{O}_C(C) \cong L$, the $\mathfrak{g}^1_8$ that we started with.
 In particular, we see that $\dim |\mathcal{O}_S(C)|=2$ and for a general point $p\in S$, the linear system consisting of curves in $|\mathcal{O}_S(C)\otimes \mathcal{I}_p|$ is a general pencil $\Gamma$ in $|\mathcal{O}_S(C)|$.

 Now we should check that $\Gamma$ satisfies condition $(\star\star)$.
 The idea is to degenerate to a reducible surface $S_o=S_1\cup S_2$ as above.
-We summarize here the construction in \cite{BV}: let $S_1\subset \pp^6$ be a degree $6$ Del Pezzo surface and $Q_1,\ldots,Q_4$ four general quadrics containing $S_1$.
+We summarize here the construction in \cite[Section 3]{BV}: let $S_1\subset \pp^6$ be a degree $6$ Del Pezzo surface and $Q_1,\ldots,Q_4$ four general quadrics containing $S_1$.
 Recall that $\mathcal{I}_{S_1/\pp^6}$ is generated by quadrics.
-The scheme theoretic intersection of the quadrics is reduced and
+By \cite[Lemma 3.2]{BV} and the subsequent discussion, the scheme theoretic intersection of the quadrics is reduced and